Chapter 6 Upskilling

 Some 30 odd years ago, as an undergraduate, I was told that I would have to use computers in one of my 2nd year courses.
 The thought filled me with dread and I remember putting off going into the computer room for as long as I could.
 It was a steep learning curve, and I struggled.
 As my only previous experience had been with a typewriter, each time the cursor got to the end of the screen I hit the ‘carriage-return’ button.
 And each machine had an odd white device attached called a mouse, and I had no idea what that did.
-All this seems quite preposterous now, but imagine embarking on a PhD in biological sciences without reconciling yourself to using a PC.
-This is practically where we are now with R (R Core Team (2021); Figure 4.1), and a wealth of other emerging and alternative programming platforms.
+All this seems quite preposterous now, but imagine embarking on a PhD in biological sciences without reconciling yourself to using a computer.

 If you are not already aware of the prominence that R now has in conducting statistical analyses in biological sciences, then you’ve missed out on a great deal.
 The real point here is not that you can use R, but that R represents a platform on which analyses can be easily repeated, and by saving and making the code available together with your data, you are making your data analyses reproducible.
 We will see elsewhere the importance of reproducibility in sciences (Baker, 2016), and the critical role this has in transparency and, therefore, best practice.